amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 **Lite**: The port number now uses 8 bits instead of 4.
 The client port is the highest unused port number &le; 0x1F.
 The stream types are stored in a separate byte.

-**Server port (3DS/Wii U)**: The authentication and secure server do not reside at the same address.
+**Server port (3DS/Wii U)**: The authentication and secure server each have their own UDP server.
 The server port is always 1.

 **Server port (Switch)**: A single websocket server handles both authentication and secure connections.
 The authentication server has server port 1, the secure server has server port 2.